cylc/cylc-admin/docs/proposal-spawn-on-d.md

 For Cylc 9: [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304)

-Several easy wins may be worthwhile before Cylc 9:
+Follow-on changes may (or may not) be worthwhile before Cylc 9:
-- Refactor the task pool to avoid (most) iteration over tasks.
+- Refactor the task pool (which remains largely as for SoS) to avoid (most) iteration over tasks?
-- Refactor prerequisite and output handling, which remains largely as designed for SoS dependency negotation
+- Refactor prerequisite and output handling (which remains largely as for SoS)
 - Consider not [using waiting and finished task proxies](#use-of-task-proxies)
 - Extend SoD to clock- and external-triggers: tasks should be spawned in response to trigger events (depends on xtriggers as main-loop coroutines)
+- Consider supporting automatic use of previous flow outputs.
+This may be a difficult graph traversal problem, but as Oliver noted: it can probably be done once at the start of the reflow; it could also help us show users graphically the consequences of their intended reflow
+- Consider using graph traversal for better housekeeping of finished tasks at the base of alternate paths.